-If you have any difficulties opening a bank account, please talk to the Customer Services department at the Bank first, and then if you still have problems let your College and Student Information know student.information@admin.ox.ac.uk If you wish to make a complaint about a bank write to: The Financial Ombudsman Service South Quay Plaza, 183 Marsh Wall, London, E14 9SR Tel: 0800 0234567 complaint.info@financialombudsman.org.uk http://www.financialombudsman.org.uk
+If you have any difficulties opening a bank account, please talk to the Customer Services department at the Bank first, and then if you still have problems let your College and Student Information know student.information@admin.ox.ac.uk www.financial-ombudsman.org.uk

+If you wish to make a complaint about a bank see the Financial Ombudsman Service where you can submit a response online:

-- > Late bank opening hours - page 2 - > Standard bank opening hours-page 2 - > Services the banks provide-page 2 - > How to obtain the student enrolment certificate- Page 3 - > Common terms about UK bank accounts-page 3 - > Map of bank locationspage 4 - > Comparison of Oxford banks- page 5 and 6 Three useful tips for bank accounts UK banks are keen to open accounts for European and International Students.
-However, as they need to collect certain information from you to meet UK government financial rules please follow these three useful tips to make the process easier: 1.
-Meet all the banks at the Orientation Event: They can provide information and start the process to open your account.
+- > Standard bank opening hours-page 2 - > Services the banks provide- page 2 - > How to obtain the student enrolment certificate- page 3 - > Common terms about UK bank accounts-page 3 - > Map of bank locationspage 4 - > Comparison of Oxford banks- pages 5 and 6

+Three useful tips for bank accounts

+UK banks are keen to open accounts for European and International Students.
+However, as they need to collect certain information from you to meet UK government financial rules please follow these three useful tips to make the process easier:

+1. Meet the banks at the Orientation Event: They can provide information and start the process to open your account.
 Remember to bring all your documents (see page 5).

-Graduate Orientation is held on 28 and 29 September and Undergraduate and Visiting Orientation on 2 October.
-Graduate students who miss the orientation events on 28 and 29 September can also meet the banks on 2 October from 10am to 12pm.
+Graduate Orientation is held on 27 and 28 September and Undergraduate and Visiting Orientation on 1 October.
+Graduate students who miss the orientation events on 27 and 28 September can also meet the banks on 1 October from 10am to 12pm.

 2. Gather all the documents needed to open an account:

 For all the banks listed in the table on page 5 of this document you will need your passport or EU identity card and a stamped and signed (by college) 'enrolment certificate' to verify your student and course status but it must have your complete student address and postcode.

 See page 3 for how to obtain this certificate.

 Note that if you arrive before 1 September your college may need to issue a certificate manually.

 3. Go to the bank early:

 The banks will be very busy at the start of term.
-Try to avoid lunchtimes which are very busy periods and see the 'late bank opening hours' on next page.
+Try to avoid lunchtimes which are very busy periods and some banks will now ask you to do all of the application online.
 Most banks should open your account on the same day but cards may take around five days to one week to arrive in the post.
-Talk to your college if you are waiting for your account to be opened and they may extend the deadline for paying your bills.